Tigard Oregon

 According to the United States Census Bureau, the city has a total area of 11.69 square miles (30.28 km2), all land.

-Tigard is officially divided into 13 geographic areas around elementary schools and major transportation routes.
+The city of Tigard is officially divided into 13 geographic areas around elementary schools and major transportation routes.
 Each neighborhood has been assigned an area number, 1–13, however some of the neighborhoods carry unofficial names long associated with them prior to their current numeric designations.
 For instance: Area 1 does not have a particular name associated with it.
-Area 2 is often called Summerlake after Summerlake Park.
+Area 2 is often called Summerlake, after Summerlake Park.
 Area 3 includes the historic Greenburg neighborhood.
 Area 4 is called either North Tigard or, more commonly, Metzger (though much of Metzger lies in unincorporated Washington County).
 Area 5 is commonly referred to as the "Tigard Triangle," with Oregon Highways 99W and 217 forming two sides of the triangle and Interstate 5 forming the other side.

 North of McDonald Street, Tigard, along with Metzger and some of the unincorporated Bull Mountain area, uses the 97223 ZIP code for incoming mail, while the southern half of the city uses 97224, as do the nearby city of King City and the community of Durham.
 All mail for both ZIP codes is processed in Portland.
 The Tigard Post Office on Main Street has a ZIP code of 97281, which is used only for post office boxes.
 Local phone numbers may be within the 503 or 971 area codes.